-Leading of unmounted horses may only be undertaken in warm up areas with express permission from event organiser and at a designated time.
+Leading of horses may only be undertaken in warm up areas with express prior permission from event organiser and at a designated time.
+When leading a horse a bridle must be worn on the horse and the person on the ground must wear a riding hat.